The Hangar Story:

 When my visa expired, we had to go back to the USA.
 Those three years on the road flew by, but we never had so much fun before or since.

-I had no idea what I was doing when my dogs and I climbed into The Jeep of Death and started driving—I’d never towed anything in my life, and now I had a 17-foot caravan trailing close behind a dodgy Jeep that I could barely keep on the road—but I figured it out.
+I didn't have a clue what I was doing when my dogs and I climbed into The Jeep of Death and started driving—I’d never towed anything in my life, and now I had a 17-foot caravan trailing close behind a dodgy Jeep that I could barely keep on the road—but I figured it out.
 Eventually.
 (And luckily, before the Jeep actually killed us, in spite of its best efforts.)

 (And I'm still hoping that one of these days I'll be able to get that horse!)